permguard/permguard/site/content/docs/0.1/command-line/use-the-permguard-cli.md

 Permguard is an Open Source Multi-Application, Multi-Tenant, Zero-Trust Auth* Provider.

-  Find more information at: https://www.permguard.com/docs/using-the-cli/how-to-use/
+  Find more information at: https://www.permguard.com/docs/0.1/using-the-cli/how-to-use/

 Usage:
   permguard [flags]
   permguard [command]

 Available Commands:
-  apps        Manage applications on the remote server apply       Apply the plan to the remote ledger authn       Manage tenants and identities on the remote server authz       Manage ledgers on the remote server checkout    Check out the contents of a remote ledger to the local permguard workspace clone       Clone a remote ledger to the local permguard workspace completion  Generate the autocompletion script for the specified shell
+  apply       Apply the plan to the remote ledger apps        Manage applications on the remote server authn       Manage tenants and identities on the remote server authz       Manage ledgers on the remote server check       Check an authorization request checkout    Check out the contents of a remote ledger to the local permguard workspace clone       Clone a remote ledger to the local permguard workspace completion  Generate the autocompletion script for the specified shell